 Robust and efficient analysis and operations research methods provide critical support to our Intelligence, Surveillance, and Reconnaissance (ISR) capabilities as our Nation continues to deal with uncertain global asymmetric and strategic threats.
 The purpose of the ISR Working Group is to promote the exchange of analytical techniques, permit the peer review of methods and results, and provide a means for continued growth of military operations research and related disciplines as applied to ISR analysis across the spectrum of peace, crisis, Stability and Support Operations (SASO), and Major Combat Operations (MCO).
-The theme of the 85th Symposium is "Building a Strong Foundation."
+The theme of the 86th Symposium is "Supporting a balanced modern and ready nation."
 Intelligence, Surveillance and Reconnaissance is a critical function of the US Military and an essential building block of our nation's security.